-Lugoff Elementary School has announced its honor rolls for the fourth nine-week period.
+Bethune Elementary School has announced its school-wide A an A/B honor rolls for the second nine weeks of the school year.

-Blaney Elementary School has announced its honor rolls for the fourth nine-week period
+Leslie M. Stover Middle School has announced its honor rolls for the second nine-weeks period.

 Page 1 of 1